-Participation.
-We will post weekly announcements to keep you on track with content and to notify you of course updates, so plan on checking your Canvas page at least once a week.
-Most modules will include discussion boards and activities on the unit videos that you will need to complete by the due date to earn points.
-While topics may not have discussions or activities associated with them, it is important to still watch all required videos.
-These concepts will still be tested in the unit reviews and final case studies!
+PARTICIPATION.
+I will post weekly announcements to keep you on track with content and to notify you of course updates, so plan on checking your Canvas page at least once a week.
+Modules will include videos to watch and discussion boards and activities that you will need to complete by the due date.

-Expectations.
+EXPECTATIONS.
 It is expected that you will spend as much time as you need to successfully complete each unit by the due date.
 While all the unit discussions/assignments will share the same final due date at the end of the unit, I recommend making yourself a schedule to follow so that you are not trying to finish everything at the last minute.
 While participating in this course, it is expected that you will follow good netiquette.
 Please review the core rules of netiquette for some guidelines and expectations on how to behave in an online learning environment.